cprewit/bits/README.md

 # What is BITS?

 BITS (BITS Integrated Technology System) is designed to allow for the rapid development of modules that share base software.
-It is based on Google's polymer project and node.js.
-The goal is to reuse common components in multiple projects and harden these components through extensive use.
+It is based on Google's Polymer project and Node.js.
+The goal is to reuse common components across multiple projects and harden these components through extensive use.

 BITS can run on enterprise or embedded applications and can help jumpstart a project with initial functionality.
 A basic BITS implementation provides the following initial capabilities: